What is Prime Factorization?

 Computers Can Help Solve Really Difficult Cases

-In difficult cases, computer programs can be used to try to find the prime factorization of a number using basically the same method a person would use, although sometimes, slightly different tricks are used to make it go faster.
+In difficult cases, computer programs can find the prime factorization of a number using basically the same method a person would use, although sometimes, slightly different tricks make it go faster.
 For really big numbers, even the fastest, most powerful computers have trouble finding prime factorizations!

 Here’s an example of a C program that can solve unique factorization problems.